 EYFS practice continues to build on the language experiences from home ensuring that they develop a language rich environment with frequent access to stories and well modelled conversations.
-They also begin laying the foundations of children learning to read and write through their daily read, write inc sessions.
+They also begin laying the foundations of children learning to read and write through their daily Read, Write Inc sessions.

-Children in KS1 (and those who continue to need it in LKS2), continue with the read, write inc programme.
+Children in KS1 (and those who continue to need it in LKS2), continue with the Read, Write Inc programme.
 An appropriate balance of word, sentence and text level work, and a high level of direct and interactive teaching are maintained.

-Opportunities for children to practice and develop their English skills are planned into the foundation curriculum subjects alongside a planned cross-curricular approach to reading and writing across the curriculum.
+Opportunities for children to practice and develop their English skills are planned using the Read to Write scheme from Literacy counts.
+Teachers share a high quality text and the children are immersed in examples of different genres which are used to inspire writing.